Turing-Online-Safety-Codebase/cheap_learning/README.md

 #### 2.1.1 TMDb data set

-Given that we cannot be sure that the IMDb movie review data set is part of the training data set of the GPT-3.5 and GPT-4.0 models, we collected and tested an analogous dataset of movie reviews from TMDb.
-This data set containg 855 movie reviews published after October 2021 (passed the GPT training date cut) with a ratio of 73.3% of positive reviews and 26.7% of negative reviews.
+Given that we cannot be sure that the IMDb movie reviews data set is part of the training data set of the GPT-3.5 and GPT-4.0 models, we collected and tested an analogous dataset of movie reviews from TMDb.
+This data set contains 855 movie reviews published after October 2021 (passed the GPT training date cut) with a ratio of 73.3% of positive reviews and 26.7% of negative reviews.

 The data set can be found in [`data/tmdb`](https://github.com/Turing-Online-Safety-Codebase/cheap_learning/tree/main/data/tmdb).
 The scraper script is found in [`src/tmdb-database.py`](https://github.com/Turing-Online-Safety-Codebase/cheap_learning/tree/main/src/tmdb-database.py)

 ### 2.2 Wikipedia Detox

-First introduced in THIS ARTICLE, containing 115,864comments from the English language Wikipedia labelled according to whether they contain a personal attack (0: no personal attack (88.3%), 1: contains personal attack (11.7%)).
+First introduced in ([Wulczyn et al, 2017](https://dl.acm.org/doi/10.1145/3038912.3052591)), the data set contains 115,864 comments from the English language Wikipedia labelled according to whether they contain a personal attack or not (0: no personal attack (88.3%), 1: contains personal attack (11.7%)).

 The entire data set is located in the subfolder [`data/binary_abuse`](https://github.com/Turing-Online-Safety-Codebase/cheap_learning/tree/main/data/binary_abuse).
 In it, we distinguish between:
 - [The clean data splits](https://github.com/Turing-Online-Safety-Codebase/cheap_learning/tree/main/data/binary_abuse/clean_data)